PocketCloudSystem/PocketCloud/README.md

 ## NOTE
 - You don't have to download the plugins (CloudBridge, CloudBridge-Proxy)
+- If you want your server to save when the server stops, then you need to turn on "auto-save" in server.properties

 ## Modules
 - **Sign Module** (Enabled by default)